koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 ENTRYPOINT echo $PWD
 ```

+with only difference being: inspect resulting Cmd to be null but Entrypoint to be `["/bin/sh", "-c", "echo $PWD"]`.

 ### COPY
 `COPY <src> ... <dst>` can be used to copy files from the host environment to the image, as in `COPY html /var/www/html` or `COPY file1.txt file2.txt /`.
 The following Dockerfile will copy itself into the built image, and will print the contents when the image is run.